breylaude/breylaude.github.io/src/about.md

 image: '/images/me.jpg'
 ---

-Brey Laude is a 21-year-old security researcher and programmer who enjoys programming and computers in general.
+Brey Laude is a 21-year-old security researcher and programmer who enjoys hacking and computers in general.
+He is also doing underground research on various topics in the technology field.
 He is nice and kind, but can also be very rude and a bit lazy.

-He is a Jedi who defines himself as straight.
-He has a degree in medicine.
-He is a vegetarian.
-He is obsessed with vintage dresses.

-He grew up in a middle class neighbourhood.
-After his mother died when he was young, he was raised by his father

-He is currently married to Maureen Erika Quinn.
-Maureen is 13 years older than him and works as a sales assistant.
+He is currently focused on building his cybersecurity startup.
+[See Laude Technologies for more info](https://laudetechnologies)